top of page

 When the pandemic struck, I could not imagine how more disadvantaged food allergy households were accessing safe food staples amidst our global food crisis.
 In response to my challenges in grocery stores and an immediate need in my local Connecticut food pantries, I launched SSF, a nonprofit that partners with community food programs across the country and equips them with allergen-free foods.
 SSF is a collaborative movement that prioritizes food security as an issue of food safety and inclusivity.
 Through SSF’s education initiative, food pantries become more accommodating of diverse dietary needs and allergen-avoidant visitors access safe, varied foods to improve their health.

 Contrary to what our name implies, SSF is not only about allocating safe food but is equally focused on education and food accessibility.
-We envision a food bank system offering allergen-safe options (i.e. access) and an inclusive experience (accessibility) where all individuals can visit a local program, easily receive healthful foods, and feel understood.
+We envision a food bank system offering allergen-safe options (i.e., access) and an inclusive experience (accessibility) where all individuals can visit a local program, easily receive healthful foods, and feel understood.
 As I pursue my university studies alongside my SSF initiatives, I am encouraged by the vital dialogue around food allergies and nutritional support that I am able to both promote and partake in.
 Since founding SSF, I have developed a passion for intervening in disparities across health and food security, but I have also realized that the commonality of living with dietary restrictions can drive positive change in our traditional food system.
-While I have been frustrated by my conditions, managing them firsthand has empowered me to enhance the wellbeing of individuals with similar disease.
+While I have been frustrated by my conditions, managing them firsthand has empowered me to enhance the wellbeing of individuals with similar diseases.
 I believe food-allergy related diagnoses and obstacles—whether personal or witnessed—have in the same way shaped my team members into leaders who are revolutionizing food access for the better.

 Rachel Brooks